The Basics of Budgeting Your Money

 Pay more than the minimum payment.
 If you’re only budgeting by putting down the minimum payment, you’re asking for trouble.
 Even if you go months at a time without charging anything to your credit cards, if you’re carrying a balance that you’re only making minimum payments on, it’s costing you plenty in interest.
 Plus, it’s increasing your credit utilization ratio, which doesn’t do good things for your credit.

 Once you know where your money is going, tell it where you’d rather it goes instead.

 Start with your fixed expenses, like your rent or mortgage payment, utilities, cell phone, auto loan, and insurance.
 Any expense that stays the same from month-to-month should go into this category.

 Move on to your financial goals, like paying off credit cards or saving for an emergency fund.
 A minimum 10 percent of your income is a good starting point.
 So, if you earn $3,000 a month, you’d assign $300 toward your financial goals.

 Finally, look at what’s left after your fixed expenses and financial goals have been assigned.
 That’s what you have to put toward your flexible expenses, like food, gas, entertainment, and clothes.
 Every dollar must have a home.
 Once you calculate your income and expenditures, make sure that any left-over dollars have a place, like savings or paying off debt.

 You can do it old-school, saving receipts and logging your spending into a notebook or Excel spreadsheet.
 Or you can use a budgeting app.

 If something’s not working, it’s not because you’ve failed.
-Trial and error is the nature of budgeting.
+Trial and error are the nature of budgeting.

 For instance, if you’ve cut your flexible expenses to the bone and you’re still struggling, maybe now is not the time to put so much toward your financial goals.
 Cut that in half and put it toward flexible expenses instead.